-While not every letter implies wrongdoing, ignoring them can result in serious consequences, including audits and penalties.
-This guide outlines what each letter means and the steps you should take to remain compliant with federal tax regulations.
+This guide explains what each letter means and the exact steps you should take to stay compliant with federal tax rules.

 Why Did You Receive a Crypto Letter from the IRS?